lakca/superagent-toolkit/README.md

 ### `options.swallowError` {boolean=false}

-Silence error, no request/response error will be thrown since [superagent](superagent) does that by default.
+Silence error, no request/response error will be thrown since [superagent][superagent] does that by default.

 **Note**: this is useful when we handle request status by general handler `config.report`, then focusing on handling business data in dealing with your business logic.